 Travel with kids doesn’t always have to involve a resort or theme park.
 In fact, it can involve trying out new and unique destinations!
-Throughout the two and a half months we’ve been in Mexico so far, we’ve loved going off the beaten path in Mexico.
+Throughout our travels through Mexico, we’ve loved going off the beaten path in Mexico.
 It’s actually the type of travel we love to do best!

 We’re currently in Puerto Escondido, a beach town in southern Mexico that’s fairly well-known among the surfing community, but not so familiar to most Americans and Canadians.
 We love the low key vibe of this beach town, and love that it’s a destination that’s slightly off the beaten path in Mexico.